 Whiteheath Junior School is leading the way in school-led teacher training.
 We have vacancies now to start training from September 2023 and we would love to hear from you if you are thinking of becoming a teacher this year or in the future.
 We’re looking for people who have a degree, have a passion for teaching and want to inspire young people to fulfil their potential.
 Please see below for more information:

 School Direct is a school based route into teaching.
 As a School Direct trainee training with Whiteheath Junior School and our ITT provider, Teaching London: LDBS SCITT, you’ll learn alongside inspiring, passionate teachers with outstanding pedagogical skills.
 We will train you to become successful, confident, effective teachers, well equipped to teach in a dynamic and vibrant school.
 As a School Direct trainee you will be employed here or in one of our partnership schools as an unqualified teacher.
 You will undertake entirely ‘on the job’ teacher training, allowing you to gain the qualifications and practical skills required to become a teacher.

 Successful School Direct trainees will gain Qualified Teacher Status (QTS) with the option to achieve a Postgraduate Certificate in Education (PGCE) worth 60 Masters level credits.
 Find more info by clicking here.

-We are seeking high quality graduates who can demonstrate a commitment to teaching as a career.
-You will need the following qualifications for entry to the programme:
+Teaching London is seeking high quality graduates who can demonstrate a commitment to teaching as a career.
+To find out more about our entry requirements, click here.